The Sky Bike

-The Sky-Bike is a 1967 colour British children's film written and directed by Charles Frend.
-It was Frend's last feature as director.
+The Sky-Bike is a 1967 colour British children's film written and directed by Charles Frend (his last feature as director).
+It was produced by Harold Orton for the Children's Film Foundation.
+A novel based on the script was later published.

 Plot

-Tom Smith is an only child who dreams of flying.
-He lives in English suburbia.
-He spends a lot of time at an abandoned airfield and there he meets a man who has invented a flying bicycle but it will not stay in the air.
+Tom Smith, living in English suburbia, is an only child who dreams of flying.
+He spends a lot of time at an abandoned airfield and there he meets a man who has invented a flying bicycle, but it will not stay in the air.
 They decide to adapt it for two cyclists, to give greater power.
 Their aim is to win £5000 in a competition for the first man-powered flight.
 They have a rival team, also based at the airfield, and both are troubled by the security guard and his two Alsatians.
 Tom is aided by his friend Porker and his sister Daphne.

-A novel based on the script was later published.